KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Previews.md

 * ``KeyboardLayoutProvider``.``KeyboardLayoutProvider/preview``.
 * ``UITextDocumentContext``.`preview`.

-If the view you want to preview uses one of these types, you can just use `.preview`.
+If the view you want to preview uses any of these types, you can just use `.preview`.

+## How to use preview-specific state and services

-For instance, consider this view that takes an action handler as init parameter and looks for the keyboard context in the environment:
+Consider this view that takes an action handler as init parameter and looks for the keyboard context in the environment:

 ```swift
 struct MyView {